MultiW/smoke-simulation/README.md

 This is a smoke simulation project.
 We used [libigl](http://libigl.github.io/libigl/) to render the simulation, and libigl and [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) to implement the smoke simulation behavior.

+This project was built from scratch, forked from the [libigl example project](https://github.com/libigl/libigl-example-project).

 ## Demo
 Smoke simulation colliding with a ball: